Informing with Open Data: Lyme Disease and Ticks

 “Just as we apply sunscreen to protect from the sun’s harmful rays, it’s just as important to protect ourselves from tick bites.
 Be tick-aware while you’re outside, and diligent about tick checks.”- Dr. Robert Strang, Chief Medical Officer of Health

-There are several ways to prevent or reduce contact with ticks, including wearing light colored clothing and enclosed shoes, ensuring skin is covered, and wearing insect repellent with DEET or Icaridin.
+There are several ways to prevent or reduce contact with ticks, including wearing light colored clothing with a tight weave and enclosed shoes, tucking pants into socks and ensuring skin is covered, and wearing insect repellent with DEET or Icaridin.

-It is also important to do a thorough tick check within two hours after outdoor activities.
+It is also important to do a thorough tick check after outdoor activities.
 Ticks like warm places on the body.
 Refer to the Tick Check Basics Poster for more information.

 How to Remove a Tick